scottmuc/presentations/intro-to-version-control/presentation.md

 * start versioning your important documents
 * learn the command line
+* think about what is easy/hard to version
 * if you lost your computer, how quickly can you get back?

 ## More Material